kemalkochekov/CRUD-API/README.md

-# Go Backend CRUD Api Server
+# CRUD API

-This project implements a CRUD (Create, Read, Update, Delete) API server using Go, a database, and the HTTP protocol.
-It allows you to perform basic CRUD operations on a specific entity.
+This project implements a CRUD (Create, Read, Update, Delete) API server for database and the HTTP protocol server by using Go.

 ## Table of Contents
 - [Features](#features)